‘The port came to us’: Story behind AP photo of Beirut blast

 An image of the two, captured by Associated Press photographer Hassan Ammar, has come to symbolize the devastation of the Aug.
 4 blast at the Beirut port, which took 193 lives and wounded 6,500.
 In the photo, a dust-covered Hoda, 11, holds her body stiffly against her uncle’s shoulder, a gash bleeding from her forehead, eyes half-closed and face set in a grimace.

-At least 43 Syrians like Hoda’s family were among those who died in the explosion, plunging a war-weary community into further misery.
+The story behind the photo reflects the particular pain of Syrian refugee families like Hoda’s.
+At least 43 Syrians were among those who died in the explosion, plunging a war-weary community into further misery.
 Lebanon now hosts nearly one million Syrian refugees — about one in five people.

-“It was always bad even before the explosion, but we were getting by,” says the sisters’ elder brother, Mahmoud.
-“Now life is unbearable.”
+“It was always bad even before the explosion, but we were getting by,” said Mahmoud, the girls’ older brother.
+“Now, life is unbearable.”

 Ali Kinno, 45, moved from the Aleppo region of Syria to Lebanon in 2008 to find work, determined to provide a better life for his family.
-He got a job as concierge for the residential tower facing the port.
+The residential tower facing the port was still under construction then, and he soon got a job as a concierge.

-In 2011, Syria’s civil war erupted.
-After northern Aleppo became a frontline a year later, Ali asked his family to join him in Beirut.
+In 2011, after Syria’s civil war erupted, he fretted for his family’s safety.
+A year later, after northern Aleppo became a frontline, he asked them to join him in Beirut, the capital of Lebanon.

 But the family never quite settled there.
-There was the harassment and discrimination against Syrian refugees, and it only increased as the country’s economic crisis set in.
+Syrian refugees faced resentment and discrimination — his daughter was harassed on the street, and his sons found it increasingly difficult to get jobs, he said.
+The situation got worse as the country’s economic crisis set in, culminating in a local currency collapse.

 Ali was so protective and scared for his children, especially the two girls, that he didn’t let them go to school, despite Sedra’s pleas.
+Cooped up in their tiny apartment, the children grew closer.
+The girls became inseparable.
 Because their mom suffered back pain and asthma, they took care of the apartment, especially Sedra.

 “She cooked, made tea, she looked after her younger brother Ahmad, gave him his bath.
 She was everything,” said Ali’s wife, Fatima, choking on the last sentence.

 It was just after 6 p.m. on Aug.
-4 when Ali asked his 15-year-old Sedra to prepare the tea.
+4 when Ali Kinno asked his son Qoteiba to turn off the generator which provides electricity to their 20-floor residential building.
+He also asked 15-year-old Sedra to prepare the tea.

-It was that time at the end of the day when the sun begins to soften, and Ali and his family sit outside the 20-floor residential building, drinking tea and watching the highway that runs parallel to the port.
+It was that time at the end of the day when the sun begins to soften, and Ali and his family sit outside the building where he works as a concierge, drinking tea and watching the highway that runs parallel to the port.
 Only this time, smoke was pouring out of the facility.

 Alarmed, Ali’s wife called for them to go inside the apartment.
 That’s when they heard the first explosion.
 But it was the second blast seconds later that seemed to lift the earth under the port and throw it in their direction.